-Ssw 870 Special Areas of Doctoral Study in Social Welfare (3)
+Ssw 870 Special Topics in Doctoral Study in Social Welfare Research (2-4)

 Ssw 888 General Readings in Social Welfare and Social Work (3-9)

 A course of independent readings and individual work by the student in preparation for the qualifying examinations, including the essay, for the doctorate in Social Welfare.
 Course grading is Load Only and does not earn credit.
 Prerequisite: Open only to doctoral students in the School of Social Welfare with consent of their advisor.

 Ssw 899 Doctoral Dissertation (1)